The Sleeping Beauty

 Karolina Kuras is an internationally renowned photographer and filmmaker based in Toronto, Ontario.
 A versatile artist, she blends the worlds of fashion, dance, and fine art into ethereal photographs in her signature style.
 As an avid world traveler she has worked with dancers, companies and publications around the globe, including The National Ballet of Canada, English National Ballet and The Royal Ballet.

-6th Variation/Lead Fairy
+6th Variation/Principal Fairy

 Bluebird Pas de Deux